GrimonprezAlexis/react-custom-dropdown/README.md

 - Pass in an array of `options` as a prop to the component, where each option is an object with `label` and `value` properties.
 - Optionally pass a callback function as the `onChange` prop to handle the selected option.
 - Use the `required` prop to specify if the dropdown is a required field (default is `false`).
+- Use `requiredMessage` prop to specify a required message (if required is set to true).

 ```react
 import React, { useState } from "react";